RohanShukla23/geopulse/README.md

 Ever get curious about what's happening somewhere in the world right now?
 Like, what's the latest news in Thailand, or how's the political situation in Chile?

-I built GeoPulse because I'm a bit of a news junkie and geography nerd.
+I built GeoPulse because I'm a bit of a news junkie and geopolitics nerd.
 Just type any country name you get the full picture: population stats, breaking news from local sources, and even how stable things are politically.

-## what makes this thing cool?
+## what makes this cool?

 - **actually fresh data** - pulls live news from local RSS feeds, not just generic international coverage
 - **one search, everything** - population, GDP, news, risk levels all in one place